FoxTanatos/BuiltByPlus/README.md

 # BuiltBy+

-Torch plugin for Space Engineers.
+Torch plugin for Space Engineers servers.

+BuiltBy is the game mechanic that stores who originally built a block.
+This is separate from block ownership.

-This plugin prepares NPC grids so their blocks have proper BuiltBy ownership.
+The plugin fixes MES-spawned NPC grids where blocks have no proper BuiltBy value.
+It assigns BuiltBy to the NPC faction founder and enables the NPC claim button, similar to Prototech / The Factorum structures.

+After a player claims the NPC grid, the blocks are transferred correctly and count toward the player's PCU instead of being treated as free blocks.

+## Temporary Astronaut cleanup

+The plugin also includes a temporary cleanup tool for duplicated NPC Astronaut identities.

+It removes old duplicated offline Astronaut identity records from the save and keeps the active Astronaut identities used by the game.

-It was created as a workaround for NPC grids spawned without proper block authorship.
+This was added as a temporary workaround for servers affected by duplicated Astronaut records.

-## Version

-Source for BuiltBy v3.2.1.

-## Notes

-This version is shared as-is for testing and review.